 Melania Trump skipping G7, North Korea summits

-WASHINGTON – First lady Melania Trump isn't joining her husband at the G7 summit in Quebec this week or planning to accompany him to the expected meeting with North Korea's leader in Singapore the week after, spokeswoman Stephanie Grisham said Sunday.
+WASHINGTON – First lady Melania Trump will not join her husband at the G7 summit in Quebec later this week and there are "no plans" for her to travel to Singapore to meet with North Korea's leader later this month, a spokeswoman told Fox News late Sunday.

-Mrs. Trump's decision not to go to Quebec is a departure from last year, when she made an international summit debut at the G7 meeting in Italy and followed up at the forum of G20 industrialized and developing nations in Germany.
-Spouses typically get together at events of their own during the meetings of world leaders.
+Mrs. Trump stayed behind Friday when President Donald Trump, and family-- including his daughters, eldest son and son-in-law-- went to the Camp David retreat for the weekend.

-"She will not attend the G7 and there are no plans for her to travel to Singapore at this time," Grisham told AP.
+"She will not attend the G7 and there are no plans for her to travel to Singapore at this time," Grisham said.

 The G7 summit will be held in Quebec on Friday and Saturday.
 The president plans to meet North Korean leader Kim Jong Un on June 12 in Singapore, the first leaders' summit between two countries that are still formally at war.